leonardssh/vscord/README.md

 -   `{null}` will be replaced with an empty space

+#### **VSCord.detailsViewing**

+Custom string for the details section of the rich presence when viewing.

+Default: `In {workspace} {problems}`

+-   `{null}` will be replaced with an empty space
+-   `{filename}` will be replaced with the current file name
+-   `{dirname}` will get replaced with the folder name that has the current file
+-   `{fulldirname}` will get replaced with the full directory name without the current file name
+-   `{workspace}` will be replaced with the current workspace name, if any
+-   `{workspaceFolder}` will be replaced with the currently accessed workspace folder, if any
+-   `{workspaceAndFolder}` will be replaced with the currently accessed workspace and workspace folder like this: 'Workspace - WorkspaceFolder'
+-   `{currentcolumn}` will get replaced with the current column of the current line
+-   `{currentline}` will get replaced with the current line number
+-   `{totallines}` will get replaced with the total line number
+-   `{problems}` will be replaced with the count of problems (warnings, errors) present in your workspace

 #### **VSCord.lowerDetailsEditing**

 Custom string for the state section of the rich presence.